ottnav/ottnav.github.io/faq.md

     "ttl": 12354235
 }
 ```

-Outer structure of the json file
+### Outer structure of the json file
-    • if no data, do not add a field; "info" is also not obligated field anywhere
+- if no data, do not add a field; "info" is also not obligated field anywhere
-    • category - not mandatory field (if specified, the item will be placed in the folder).. might be either a "MyCat" or a json like {"name":"MyCat","icon":"http:/
+- category - not mandatory field (if specified, the item will be placed in the folder).. might be either a "MyCat" or a json like `{"name":"MyCat","icon":"http:/..jpg"}`
-    • field "video" means it's a movie, "season" means it's series
+- field "video" means it's a movie, "season" means it's series
-    • for episode "duration" in seconds
+- for episode "duration" in seconds
-    • "name" is episode name (if applicable)
+- "name" is episode name (if applicable)
-    • episodes and season numbers are not mandatory if they are listed incrementally (1, 2, 3, ..)
+- episodes and season numbers are not mandatory if they are listed incrementally (1, 2, 3, ..)
+Sample:
 ```
 [
 {